A registered investment advisor (RIA) is a type of financial advisory firm bound by fiduciary duty to always act in your best interests as a client.

-A registered investment advisor (RIA) is a company or person who provides investment advice to clients.
+A registered investment advisor (RIA) is a company or person providing investment advice to clients.
 RIAs stand out from other firms that may give financial advice because they are fiduciaries regulated at the federal or state level.

 Following the financial wreckage of the Great Depression, the U.S. Investment Advisers Act of 1940 established what constitutes an investment advisor and set rules in place for registration.
 RIAs must register with the SEC or a state securities regulator.

 Not all financial advisors are RIAs, though.
-Stockbrokers — also known as registered representatives — may market themselves as financial advisors but aren’t subject to the same oversight and fiduciary standard.
+For example, stockbrokers — also known as registered representatives — may market themselves as financial advisors but aren’t subject to the same oversight and fiduciary standard.
 Instead, these advisors only must adhere to a “suitability standard” when making investment recommendations — an investment has to “suit” your needs but doesn’t have to be the best choice.

 Not only does this documentation help the regulators keep track of advisors, but it also increases transparency and investor confidence.
-Your advisor can’t operate in the shadows and must adhere to specific rules and regulations and face potential discipline if they run afoul.
+Your advisor can’t operate in the shadows and must adhere to specific rules and regulations, and they face potential discipline should they run afoul.

 As a fiduciary, the RIA must disclose this potential conflict and any others in its Form ADV Part 2 — a narrative brochure that provides a detailed overview of the company, its business practices and how it handles your money.

 RIAs are regulated either by federal or state agencies based on how much money they manage for clients: